Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/vfx.md

 ```

-While it's very easy to draw a tonne of hit_fx animations, doing so can drop people's fps, and look noisy and
+While it's easy to draw many hit_fx animations, doing so can drop people's fps, and look noisy and
 distracting.
 It's best to show restraint.

 ## Manual Drawing

 If you need more control than the above approaches, you can manually draw the sprites to screen.
-This is a lot less
+This is much less
-convenient, but lets you make just about anything you could want.
+convenient, but it lets you make nearly about anything.

 Manual drawing takes place in
 the [`_draw.gml`](/workshop_guide/programming/reference/scripts/animation_scripts.md#draw-scripts) files rather